 ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
 This is called the stage.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-Medulloblastoma in children is classified as either standard (average) risk or high risk, depending on the following factors: the child’s age, how much of the tumor remains after surgery, and whether the tumor has spread.
+Medulloblastoma in children is classified as either standard (average) risk or high risk, depending on the following factors:

 How much of the tumor remains after surgery